Jonasmst/singularity_container_recipes/r_containers/README.md

 dev.off()
 ```
 The `MA_plot.pdf` can now be found in the `my_directory` directory.

+The shared directory can also be used to provide input files from the host system to the container, e.g. R-scripts that are to be
+run within the container.
+Simply copy your scripts to the `my_directory` directory and access them from the `/mnt` directory:
+`singularity exec -B my_directory:/mnt/ r_container.simg R --vanilla < /mnt/r_script.R`

 ### Running the container
 On [TSD](https://www.uio.no/english/services/it/research/sensitive-data/index.html), we're not allowed to run singularity outside of SLURM.
 If you try, you'll see an error message along the lines of: